Patreon/patreon-wordpress/readme.txt

 This plugin is maintained by Patreon.
 For advanced features, you can find additional premium WordPress plugins in this directory.

+Read an in-depth review of this free plugin and how to <a href="https://www.elegantthemes.com/blog/tips-tricks/how-to-create-a-patreon-membership-site-on-wordpress" target="_blank">combine Patreon and WordPress part of your membership business</a> on Elegant Themes

 ### FEATURES FOR CREATORS

 - Choose a minimum pledge amount necessary to see a particular post